Impact and ESG Policy

 At Community Capital Management (CCM), we believe a fully integrated portfolio – one that includes environmental, social and governance (ESG) factors – can deliver strong financial performance while simultaneously having positive long-term economic and sustainable impact.

 Our strategies utilize an innovative bottom-up approach to fixed income and equity investing combining the positive impacts of impact/ESG investing with rigorous financial analysis, an inherent focus on risk management, and transparent research.
-We provide impact investing solutions coupled with hands-on client service and report to clients on the multiple positive-based impact outcomes of their investments.
+We provide impact investing solutions coupled with hands-on client service and report to clients on the multiple positive impact outcomes of their investments.

 CCM is a signatory to the UN Principles for Responsible Investment (PRI) and believes the approach to responsible investment set out in this policy aligns well with these Principles.
 CCM’s approach to impact/ESG focus areas across assets classes is outlined in our 2019 Impact Themes Overview.

 CCM invests in high quality, well-researched bonds that have positive societal impacts, requiring transparency into the specific use of the proceeds, and measurement of their anticipated corresponding impact.